 Welcome to Frankfort Bark Park.
 The Bark Park is a unique and special park for your four-legged friend.
 It is a members-only park, which means you must register your dog with the Frankfort Park District to receive an access card.

-The Bark Park is located at Sauk Trail and 80th Ave.
+The Bark Park is located at 80th Ave. & Sauk Trail, northwest corner of Commissioners Park.

 Important Dates and Details:

 Current 2015 keys will be activated and valid until Thursday, March 31, 2016.
 (3 months FREE)

 2016 keys will be available for purchase starting Saturday, January 2, 2016.